a-l-h/splunk-app-proper-alerts/doc/alerts.rst

    * - 4
      - Clean ``updated`` field
    * - 5
-     - Save the MD5 hash of the concatenation of main fields for later comparison (:ref:`see considered fields<Considered fields>`)
+     - Save the MD5 hash of the concatenation of :hoverxref:`main fields<Considered fields>` for later comparison
    * - 6
      - Prefix all fields name except ``alert`` & ``app`` with ``new_`` for later comparison
    * - 8-11